aodnoralov/Andrew-Odnoralov-Portfolio/README.md

 For Sample of Full Court Analytics Visualizations Code, see **Full Court Analytics Charts.Rmd** (csv files are related to this).

+To view a sample visualization from data provided during my Dave Love Basketball Internship, see **Dave Love Sample Visualization.png**.

 For R Project of MLB Stat Ratios vs Playoff Win Percentage, see the **MLB Stat Ratios .Rmd file**.

 For R Project of MLB Bat Speed and Swing Length Characteristics, see the **Statcast Bat Tracking .Rmd file**.